 Looking at it from an attacker’s perspective, for a vulnerability to be exploitable:

 - The method foo() needs to be called.
-This can require a carefully crafted input, whose processing will trigger a call for foo().
+This can require a carefully crafted input, the processing of which will trigger a call for foo().

 - The attacker needs to control the data flow for foo().
 Usually, calling a method with “regular input” won’t trigger any unwanted behavior.
-The unwanted behavior is triggered when a carefully crafted input from the attacker reaches foo().
-Meaning, the vulnerable method needs to be callable and its input controlled.
+Unwanted behavior is triggered when a carefully crafted input from the attacker reaches foo(), meaning the vulnerable method needs to be callable and its input controlled.

-- They may be considered as False Positives.
+- They may be considered false positives.
 You would assume that a critical risk is a top priority, but if the relevant code flow can’t be reached, there’s nothing critical here.

-- The true number of vulnerabilities that need to be addressed is in fact much lower than assumed today, and that’s good news for developers.
-Fewer vulnerabilities mean far less effort to remediate them.
+- The true number of vulnerabilities that need to be addressed is actually much lower than assumed, and that’s good news for developers.
+Fewer vulnerabilities means far less effort to remediate them.

 By using CxSAST to statically analyze the project’s source code and the source code of all its used packages, when examining the call graphs and data flows, the exploitability and risk can be evaluated.

-With CxSCA, Checkmarx enables your organizations to address open source vulnerabilities earlier in the SDLC and cut down on manual processes by reducing false positives and background noise, so you can deliver secure software faster and at scale.
+With CxSCA, Checkmarx enables your organization to address open source vulnerabilities earlier in the SDLC, and cut down on manual processes by reducing false positives and background noise, so you can deliver secure software faster and at scale.
 For a free demonstration of CxSCA, please contact us here.